I Spy (2002 TV series): Plot

 I Spy follows a young boy, Spyler, and his pet dog and best friend, CeCe.
 Each episode starts off similar, with Spyler and CeCe performing an activity or playing a game, only to discover that they need other items to perform their task.
-Their friend, Duck, arrives and asks the two what they are up.
+Their friend, Duck, arrives and asks the two what they are up to.
 They then start a game of I Spy upon Duck hearing that they need to find things.
 She proceeds to give Spyler and CeCe four (or sometimes three) items to find, which she says in a riddle, before driving off.
 Spyler and CeCe then start finding for the items, and after each item is found, they sing their "Whoop!
 We Found It!" song.

 After two items are found, Spyler calls for their friend, Wheeler, to take the heavy items they found back home.
 Duck then appears again and tells them what they have found and the remaining two items they need to find in riddle.
 After all the items are found, Spyler and CeCe do their activity or game, using every item they found.
 Each episode also starts with a super challenge game, announced after the episode’s title, involving finding a certain number of a specific object throughout the episode, such as four wingnuts or six triangular blocks.